Tokyo Jihen: After dissolution

 On December 31, 2016, when Sheena Ringo participated in the 67th NHK Kōhaku Uta Gassen, Tokyo Jihen played as her backing band.
 However, the band's name was not written in the credits.
 Ukigumo and H Zett M have been regular collaborators with Sheena, playing on recorded work and in backing bands on her live tours.

 Reunion

 On January 1, 2020, Tokyo Jihen released a surprise digital single, "Erabarezaru Kokumin", and announced a tour of Japan titled "Live Tour 2020 News Flash", beginning February 29.
 In February, the band announced their 5-song EP News would be released on April 8, 2020.
+The band released the single "Blue Period" (青のID) as the theme song of the 2020 film Sakura, stating that the song encapulates "the limbo between childhood and adulthood, shedding our immature sweat and tears".
 Their sixth studio album Ongaku (音楽, Music) was released on June 9, 2021.